Congrats to Jenee Fleenor Billboard Country #1 Hit, Jon Pardi “Head Over Boots”Posted: November 27, 2016 Filed under: Uncategorized Leave a comment

-Obviously the Christian market is huge, almost as big as pop, yet it seems the doors are less open for new Christian artists than in any other genre.
+The Christian market is huge, almost as big as pop, yet it seems the doors are less open for new Christian artists than in any other genre.

 The top two reasons for that are:

 In spite of those points, make no mistake, Christian artists and record labels do want hit songs, they just rarely will accept song submissions directly from songwriters.
-They generally turn to the catalogs of Christian music publishers, but even they tend to be restrictive toward unpublished songwriters, they use staff writers or turn to pre=screened songs from songpluggers.
+They generally turn to the catalogs of Christian music publishers, but even they tend to be somewhat restrictive toward unpublished songwriters, they use staff writers or turn to pre-screened songs from songpluggers.

 That makes finding a path to get your potential hit songs to a specific Christian artist, or any Christian artist time consuming and difficult.

 If you are feeling frustrated by trying to market your Christian songs it may be time to try a professional song plugging service.
-For a monthly fee ranging from about $60 per month up to about $500 per month, plugger will market your work to their contacts.
+For a monthly fee ranging from about $60 per month up to about $500 per month, a plugger will market your work to their contacts.

 Looking to have a Christian song produced?
 Give a listen to this client a capella “before” version of this song (titled “Paradise”) then our version.